1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 -Anthony Hitchings, Digital Advertising Operations Director, The Financial Times (Src)

 Similarly, News UK conducted a blackout test to measure the influence of fraudsters on its brand in 2018.
-Just in 2 hours, News UK found out around 2.9 million bids are made on domains pretending to be News UK titles (The Sun, and The Times of London).
+In 2 hours, News UK found that around 2.9 million bids are made on domains pretending to be News UK titles (The Sun and The Times of London).

-The publisher estimated that 650,000 ad requests were made each hour and $950,000 was wasted every month on the spoofed domains.
+The publisher estimated that 650,000 ad requests were made each hour, and $950,000 was wasted monthly on the spoofed domains.

 Estimated Loss: $950,000 Per Month.